Graham · Glen Coe & Lochaber

 Beinn na Cille — common questions

-- Beinn na Cille is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 535m of ascent and takes most walkers 3-6 hours.
-Terrain: Deer fence and steep grassy gully at the start, then quartzite outcrops and short heather on the spur.
+- Beinn na Cille carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 13km, 535m of ascent and a 3-6 hour day on the standard route.
+Underfoot: Deer fence and steep grassy gully at the start, then quartzite outcrops and short heather on the spur.

 - Where do I park for Beinn na Cille?